 Last travel book you read?

 Cry of the Kalahari by Delia and Mark Owens.
-Delia Owen also wrote Where the Crawdads Sing which is probably one of the most powerful books I’ve ever read.
+Delia Owens also wrote Where the Crawdads Sing, which is probably one of the most powerful books I’ve ever read.

 Do you like climbing UK mountains?